 With full bellies, we head to Mt.
 Io, an active volcano with plumes of steam rising from fumaroles.
-After seeing the activity up close (not too close - those vents are hot!), we will take a flat stroll (2.3km/1.4 miles) along the Tsusujigahara Trail back to Kawayu town.
+After seeing the activity up close (not too close - those vents are hot!), we will take a flat stroll (2.3 km / 1.4 mi) along the Tsusujigahara Trail back to Kawayu town.
 The trail takes us through ever changing vegetation that tells the story of how nature is recovering from the most recent eruption - a recovery taking over 400 years.